By Richard Stim, Attorney

 I own a craft consignment shop.
 Crafters make various items, ranging from clothes to home goods, and then I put them in the store.
 When an item is sold, the crafter and I each get a percentage of the profit.
 Recently, a crafter has been bringing me painted pictures and knit sweaters of Winnie the Pooh, which I know is owned by Disney.
 Is it legal for me to accept these for resale?

-That lovable little bear who has made millions of children happy has also made millions of dollars in revenue for the "Trustees of the Pooh Properties."
-This is a group of British individuals who manage the rights of the late A. A. Milne (author of the Pooh books).
-Winnie the Pooh remains protected under copyright law and anyone who duplicates Pooh without authorization of the Trustees is considered a copyright infringer (violator).
-A store that sells infringing merchandise may also be legally liable as a "contributory infringer" (someone who contributes to infringing activity and has a direct financial interest in the infringement).
+That lovable little bear who has made millions of children happy has also made countless millions of dollars in revenue for the Trustees of the Pooh Properties, as well as the Walt Disney Company (which purchased the franchise).
+Winnie the Pooh remains protected under copyright law and anyone who duplicates Pooh without authorization of the owner could be found liable for copyright infringement.